 Finally we mounted up and rode hard out of the manor, just as the sun began to rise.
 The vampire stayed within the darkness of the courtyard, yelling to us as we rode into the dawn.
 “I will have you!
 Don’t dare sleep!
 You killed my children and I will have you!”

-We rode on, passing through the village and onto the rode to Ebongate.
+We rode on, passing through the village and onto the road to Ebongate.
 There we will look for a priest and return to Albasan.